scriptbuzz/aws-iot-raspi-sensors/README.md

 # aws-iot-raspi-sensors

-project description

-  Use AWS IoT to monitor and control a Raspberry Pi based on readings of environmental and motion sensors.
+  This project uses the AWS IoT Core service to monitor and control a Raspberry Pi over the internet based on readings of environmental and motion sensors.

 - To see the project in action, watch this YouTube video -- https://www.youtube.com/watch?v=f7IWtVbQ5dQ